-- The council's constitution sets out how decisions are made and makes specific reference to decision making by Full Council, Cabinet and other established committees.
-There is also a scheme of delegations that describes the limits of responsibilities that can be delegated to the Chief Executive and chief officers (and who in turn may delegate further as appropriate). - The council is committed to openness and transparency and now publishes a significant amount of data and information in order to increase its accountability to residents.
-There are dedicated transparency pages on the council's website that provides access to the council's spend transactions month by month; statement of accounts; performance monitoring; councillor allowances and declarations of interest; budget consultation outcomes; workforce data and pay policy setting out the council's terms and conditions of employment; trade union facility time; members questions and contracts to name but a few. - The council publishes a forward plan of all key decisions which are proposed to be taken and other decisions where practicable to assist in providing public transparency and confidence in decision making.
+• The council's constitution is refreshed at least annually and sets out how decisions are made, it makes specific reference to decision making by Full Council, Cabinet, and other established committees.
+There is also a scheme of delegations that describes the limits of responsibilities that can be delegated to the Chief Executive and chief officers (and who in turn may delegate further as appropriate).

+The council is committed to openness and transparency and now publishes a significant amount of data and information in order to increase its accountability to residents.
+There are dedicated transparency pages on the council's website that provides access to the council's spend transactions month by month; statement of accounts; performance monitoring; councillor allowances and declarations of interest; budget consultation outcomes; workforce data and pay policy setting out the council's terms and conditions of employment; trade union facility time; councillors questions and contracts to name but a few.

+- The council publishes a Forward Plan of all key decisions which are proposed to be taken and other decisions where practicable to assist in providing public transparency and confidence in decision making.
 All committee agendas and minutes of constituted committees are also published on the council's website and in accordance with publication timescales. - All reports requiring a decision are considered by appropriately professionally qualified legal and finance staff prior to publication and all advice is made public within the report template.
-The council must also ensure that it meets its duties and obligations under the Equality Act 2010 and any proposals for changes to service delivery, projects or policies are have regard to equality when being considered to better understand whether they impact on people who are protected under the Act and to assist with informed decision making.
+The council must also ensure that it meets its duties and obligations under the Equality Act 2010, and any proposals for changes to service delivery, projects or policies have regard to equality when being considered to better understand whether they impact on people who are protected under the Act and to assist with informed decision making. - A Local Government Framework has been used as a basis for self-assessment and a baseline for the council's current equality and diversity provisions.
+An action plan has been developed to monitor progress and this is monitored through the Equality and Diversity Board.